Why It Exists

 When Not to Use NGINX

-- Need a full API gateway with auth, rate limiting, analytics
+- You need a full API gateway with auth, rate limiting, analytics

 - Service mesh with dynamic service discovery